MotusWTS/motusServer/inst/doc/status_api.md

    works for administrators.

 ## Changelog ##

+2018-01-10
+   - `process_new_upload` now optionally accepts an `email` address to notify user when processing completes.

 2018-01-09
    - `process_new_upload` now optionally accepts ts as a string timestamp, not just a double.